tanushgolwala/NewsAPI-CloudComputing/README.md

 ## News Intelligence Hub

 A responsive Next.js dashboard that captures viewer interests, queues topic preferences to Upstash Redis, and pulls curated news from your Cloud backend.
-The interface highlights how interests evolve over time, offers one-click refreshes, and surfaces bias scores once they are computed downstream.
+The interface highlights how interests evolve over time, offers one-click refreshes, and surfaces bias scores once t`hey are computed downstream.

 ### Key Features
 - Topic picker with live diffing between the current and last synced interests, plus a quick-actions dropdown for refresh and bias ranking.